scummvm/scummvm-sites/README.md

 install python poetry: https://python-poetry.org/
 $ poetry install

-Check the director.env file for a list of enviroment variables that are used.
+Check the director.env.py file for a list of enviroment variables that are used.
 These variables can be in a .env file that must be placed in the root of the project directory.

 ## Goal:
 To run this online as a CI server and to give feedback about what regressions in our discord channel.
 This has been achieved.
 It reports changes on our discord channel.

 ## How to add a new test target:

-Adding new test targets is done via these steps:
+The test files and their configuration are stored on S3.
 - Create a directory with all the files to be tested,
-- put a `test_scripts.txt` file in the root of that directory,
-    - with all files that need to be tested,
-    - one line per file and
-    - with the path to that file: e.g. a/FILE.MMM
+- include a scummvm.conf with the game_id:
+    cd /path/to/game && /path/to/scummvm -c scummvm.conf -p . --add
+- in scummvm.conf: change the pathline to: path=.
-- add a TestTarget in `director.targets:available_test_targets`
+- add an entry in targets.json
-- add the variable that contains the path to the directory of test files in `director.env:default_vars`.
+ {
+        "name": "Spaceship Warlock",
+        "directory": "warlock-win",
+        "game_id": "warlock-win",
+        "platform": "win",
+        "version": "D3",
+        "debugflags": "fewframesonly,fast",
+        "movienames": ["moviename", ....]
+ }

 ## Deploy